anilrajrimal1/GuffGaff-Hub/README.md

 This project is licensed under the [MIT License](LICENSE).

-Thank you for using and contributing to this Chat Application 😁🙏
+Thank you for using and contributing to this Web Chat Application 😁🙏